BallisticLA/parla/README.md

 # rlapy
-Prototype for describing the mathematical structure of a C++ RandLAPACK
+Prototyping the mathematical structure of a C++ library for randomized numerical linear algebra.